Are you unsure about what makes a good air purifier?

 The California Air Resources Board (CARB) maintains a listing of all certified air cleaners that meet the ozone standards.
 Any of these should be safe to use.

 For example, the Sharp Plasmacluster air purifier and Blueair HEPASilent air purifiers are on the list as "other" as the technology.
 And Whirlpool Whispure is listed as "mechanical".
 Other means there is some sort of electrical device used in the air cleaner.
 Mechanical means only a HEPA or carbon filter are used.
-Our V200, EJ and Erik models are all mechanical.
+Our V200 and EJ models are both mechanical.

 CARB also has a list of potentially dangerous products that emit higher levels of ozone.
 Some air cleaners on this list include Air Oasis 3000 Xtreme G3, Alpine Air Living Air Classic and Surround Air Multi-Tech II XJ-3000D.